 ~ My Mom

-And, while I am on the subject of inspiration and creativity, I hope that you will watch the video of Elizabeth Gilbert who inspires me daily.
+And, while I am on the subject of inspiration and creativity, I hope that you will watch the video of Elizabeth Gilbert’s TED Talk – she inspires me almost daily.
 Another great read is authored by her – and is sure to encourage to let go of needless frustration and embrace your curiosity instead.
 Her book Big Magic: Creative Living Beyond Fear is fast becoming a treasured favorite and is currently on my bedside table.

 I still make artist dates with myself (and others) and, occasionally, when my brain is just too full, I resort to “brain dumping” – a sort of frenetic journaling of any and everything that pops into my head.
 It clears my mind and, sometimes, reveals the deep root of why I feel so overwhelmed or stuck.